Standards for equity support

 Need help?

-If you have questions relating to ongoing support, or if you need to get in touch with the Student Equity and Disability Support team, please contact Stop 1.
+If you have questions relating to ongoing support, or if you need to get in touch with the Student Equity and Disability Services team, please contact Stop 1.